equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/registering_app_object_in_azure_ad.md

 When you are done:

-* Post a message to the [appsec-fundamentals-authn-authz](https://equinor.slack.com/archives/C051G3JV7NE) Slack channel and include the "oAuth 2.0 Authorization endpoint (v2)" for your application ⚡️
+* Post a message to the [appsec-fundamentals-authn-authz](https://equinor.slack.com/archives/C051G3JV7NE) Slack channel and include the "OAuth 2.0 Authorization endpoint (v2)" for your application ⚡️